vood00child/CS453-2018-project/README.md

 **Return:** First allocated segment size (in bytes)

+> **NB:** this function can be called concurrently.

-> **NB:** of course, the returned size must be aligned on the shared region alignment
+> **NB:** the returned size must be aligned on the shared region alignment.

-> **NB:** this function never fails: it must always return the size of the first allocated segment, which is not free-able
+> **NB:** this function never fails: it must always return the size of the first allocated segment, which is not free-able.

 &nbsp;